 - purchase them (the purpose of this guide)

-- earn them through hotel stays, car rental or the AAdvantage online shopping mall for purchases from US retailers
+- earn them through hotel stays or car rental

 Purchasing miles directly from American Airlines is usually the most cost-effective method if you have a specific flight you are targeting.